Ctrl-Code/R-Project-Report/README.md

 R Project Report on Terrorism on South Asian Countries

 ## Software and Language Used
-[`R Studio`](https://www.rstudio.com/) software and thud `R` language was used for data analysis.
-Code is included in the .pdf above in the repository.
+[`R Studio`](https://www.rstudio.com/) software and thus `R` language was used for data analysis.
+Code is included in the .pdf file  above in the repository.

 ## About the repository
 - This repository includes the report as well as powerpoint presentation.